LukyLuke/ansible-elk/README.md

 # Ansible Playbook for a ELK Setup

-The RSyslog-, Logstash- and Kibana-Playbooks from [robertdebock](https://galaxy.ansible.com/robertdebock) are used.
+The RSyslog-, and Logstas-Playbooks from [robertdebock](https://galaxy.ansible.com/robertdebock) are used.

 The Reverse-Proxy is from [hispanico](https://galaxy.ansible.com/hispanico/nginx_revproxy)

-Elasticsearch is installed from scratch to have the newest version.
+Elasticsearch.
+Metricbeat and Kibana is installed from scratch to have the newest version.

 ## Prepare